Fyyqq/fyqq_github/README.md

 # fyqq_github
-Make new repository for learning git &amp; github
+Make a new repository for learning git &amp; github